-A prolific and iconic individual in both the public and private sectors, Danny Williams has established himself as a business and community leader with decades of experience and an incredibly diverse and impressive portfolio.
-His early success in establishing the largest personal injury law firm in the province was followed by a very lucrative telecommunications career and other ventures in the fields of oil and gas, tourism, and sports.
-He then moved on to become the Province’s 9th Premier, serving for 8 years, during which time the province transformed to become one of the largest economic powerhouses in the country.
-Under his leadership, the economy experienced unprecedented growth and prosperity.
-Since then, Danny has stepped back from the public life and created DewCor to represent his various business interests.
-Today he continues to identify new opportunities in the private sector.
+A prominent individual in both the public and private sectors, Danny Williams has established himself as a business and community leader with decades of experience and an incredibly diverse and impressive portfolio.
+His early success in establishing the largest personal injury law firm in Newfoundland and Labrador was followed by a lucrative telecommunications career, and ventures in the fields of oil and gas, tourism and sports.
+In 2003, he became the 9th Premier of Newfoundland and Labrador, serving for 8 years.
+Under his leadership, the province transformed to become an economic powerhouse in the country.
+During his tenure, the economy experienced unprecedented growth and prosperity.
+Upon his return to the private sector, Danny founded DewCor – a diverse and dynamic company representing his various business and philanthropic interests.
+Today, he continues to identify new opportunities in the private sector.

 A Short Biography